-2019 Annual Report
+2020 Annual Report

-Members of the Terra Linda HOA were engaged in many city-wide efforts, including proposed developments, the general plan update and wildfire prevention.
-The work of the HOA was primarily accomplished through the Community Development Committee and the HOA Board, which serve as the elected members of the HOA.
+Members of the Terra Linda HOA were engaged on many city-wide efforts, including the General Plan Update 2040 and changes to the design review process.
+The work of the HOA was primarily accomplished through the Community Development Committee and the HOA Board of Directors, which serve as the elected members of the HOA.

-Through its committees and members, the HOA has engaged the many stakeholders in the Terra Linda area to promote health, beauty, pride, and safety with the goal of maintaining a high quality of life.
+Through its committees and members, the HOA has engaged the many stakeholders in the Terra Linda area to promote health, beauty, pride and safety with the goal of maintaining a high quality of life.